 Respiratory examination: Normal.

-Abdominal examination: Soft and nondistended.
+Abdominal examination: Soft and nontender with no organomegaly.

 Musculoskeletal examination: Unremarkable.

-Skin examination: Normal.
+Skin examination: Unremarkable.

 What is/are the most appropriate initial step(s) in management?
 Check all that apply.